 - Heat the sugar over medium-high heat until it melts.
 You can shake the pan gently to redistribute the melting sugar, but don't stir.

-- When the sugar is melted and caramelized, immediately remove the pan from the heat and submerge the bottom of the pan in a water bath to stop the cooking process.
+- When the sugar is melted and caramelized, immediately remove the pan from the heat and submerge the bottom of the heavy pan in a water bath to stop the cooking process.
 (You need a heavy pan for this step, or your cookware can warp.)

 Wet Sugar Cooking Method